 Emerge from Bankruptcy with a Fresh Financial Start!

 When facing overwhelming debts, it may seem like bankruptcy is the only option.
-Unfortunately, for thousands of individuals throughout New Hampshire, Massachusetts, and Maine, filing for Chapter 13 bankruptcy is a reality they are forced to face.
+Unfortunately, for thousands of individuals throughout New Hampshire, and Massachusetts filing for Chapter 13 bankruptcy is a reality they are forced to face.

-We at the Law Office of Robert H. Prince understand the anxiety and legal complications involved in a Chapter 13 bankruptcy.
-From negotiating your repayment plan to providing industry-leading legal guidance throughout the duration of your bankruptcy, our New Hampshire bankruptcy attorneys are ready to take on your case and help create an effective Chapter 13 bankruptcy strategy to get you out of your debts.
+Attorney Prince understands the anxiety and legal complications involved in a Chapter 13 bankruptcy.
+From negotiating your repayment plan to providing experienced legal guidance throughout the duration of your bankruptcy, he is ready to take on your case and help create an effective Chapter 13 bankruptcy strategy.

 Pros and Cons of Chapter 13 Bankruptcy

-Essentially, when you file for Chapter 13 bankruptcy, you often propose a 3- to 5-year repayment plan to your creditors, which allows your future income to pay off the debts you currently have.
+Essentially, when you file for Chapter 13 bankruptcy, you often propose a 3-year or 5-year repayment plan, which allows your future income to pay off a portion of your unsecured debts.
 Unlike Chapter 7 bankruptcy, Chapter 13 often means that you can avoid foreclosure on your home, make up missed car or mortgage payments, pay your back taxes, and stop interest from further accruing on tax debts, among many other benefits.
 Furthermore, because Chapter 13 bankruptcy repayment plans can be flexible, you may be able to stretch out your payments or, in some cases, reduce your payments.